ra1ngts/django/README.md

 - Ability to register, authenticate and authorize a user.
 - Ability to add multiple photos to models.
 - Implemented pagination.
+- Implementation of logging
+- Implementation of caching
+- Adaptation to REST architecture

 #### For what :
 - Personal project for business.